-The total number of units within the proposed development is 305 no. units.
-Excluding the 1 bed units (13 no.) there are a total of 292 no. units considered appropriate for families.
-Based on the average family size of 2.75 it can be considered that the proposed development will result in c.
-800 no. persons.
-According to Census 2016 the average family in the State contains 1.38 children (0-18 years old) and so the proposed development would theoretically accommodate c.
-402 no. children.
+"The total number of units within the proposed development is 333 no. units.
+Excluding the 1 bed units and 50% of the two bed units there are a total of 209 no. units considered appropriate for families.
+Based on the average family size of 2.75 it can be considered that the proposed development will result in c.575 no. persons.